 Looking for a Dachshund puppy and caring for one can be super exciting, but you’ll need to do a ton of research to make sure that the breeder is trustworthy and reputable.
 We created a list to help you narrow down some of your options.

 If you’re purchasing from unknown Dachshund breeders in Ohio, we recommend that you do your due diligence before making any financial decisions and putting down a deposit.
 We saw many backyard breeders and puppy mills that are selling cheap puppies that aren’t going to be healthy or socialized.
 With that aside, here’s your list of the best Dachshund breeders in Ohio compiled by our team.

-The first on the list of Dachshund breeders in Ohio is Mom’s Dachshunds.
+Next on the list of Dachshund breeders in Ohio is Mom’s Dachshunds.
 These breeders are known for raising beautiful and smart AKC miniature, short and long-haired Dachshund puppies.
-They are a great source when you are looking for puppies with distinct patterns and colors, including cream-colored Dachshunds.
-This breeder is particular about its puppies and adult dogs’ overall well-being.
-Potential owners can check their availability on Mom’s Dachshunds website.
+They are a great resource when you’re looking for puppies with distinct patterns and colors, including cream-colored Dachshunds.
+This breeder is particular about its puppies’ and adult dogs’ overall well-being.
+Potential owners can check for puppy availability on Mom’s Dachshunds website.

 In case your veterinarian discovers any fatal illness, the breeder can provide another Dachshund puppy of the same sex and type, which is subject to availability, as soon as the buyer shows a letter from the veterinarian about the puppy’s case.

 Mom’s Dachshunds Details